PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Outlines/All Arcs.md

 #### Narrative
 ##### Act 1:
+1. The party undergoes a dangerous journey to Sharn
+	- They will encounter various threats and make a few allies
+	- Other encounters hint at Woe's backstory and his possible motivations

-Woe is collecting [[Fractured Khyber Dragonshard|Khyber Dragonshards]] for his mysterious purposes
+2. Woe is collecting [[Fractured Khyber Dragonshard|Khyber Dragonshards]] for his mysterious purposes
 	- Crashes [[The Airship]] and takes Lick's fragment
 	- Goes to [[Morgrave University]] in search for another
-- Woe tries to use his shards to summon his overlord The party undergoes a dangerous journey to Sharn
-- Once they arr
+	- Encounters the party again during their journey
 ##### Act 2:
 Woe's master, [[Mordakesh]], attempts to succeed where he failed
 	1. The party is gifted a compass by a mysterious figure